|Early Spring Date:

 The most distinctive fieldmark on the male is the puka shell necklace.
 Some males have heavier necklaces than others.
 The black marks do not extend to the flanks as on a Magnolia Warbler, who also has a dark necklace.
 The Canada has yellow feathers between the bill and the eye.
 Also note the big eyering, which is another key fieldmark.
 It is part yellow and part white, although you are more likely to see the eyering than to see that it is two-colored.
 Coming down from the eye is a thick black line that looks like runny mascara.
 Another species who has the Rocky Horror mascara is the Kentucky Warbler, but it is not often seen at Monticello.
 The Kentucky is yellow below but does not have a necklace.

-Canada females and second-year males have faint necklaces.
-The young males often have some black on the face.
-The female in the above photo has no trace of black on her face.
-The plain back and the big eyering are key fieldmarks.
+Canada females have a faint necklace.
+The plain back (with no wingbars) and the big eyering are key fieldmarks.
 You are more likely to see females during the latter part of spring migration.

 The song of the Canada Warbler is loud and sputtery — fie dippety, swee ditchety.